 - Care institutions, because the toilet will enhance the care service offered to the clients but also will enhance health and well-being of the employees.

 There is one very common appliance which we use several times a day which has not changed since its invention: our toilet.

-The iToilet project addresses the needs of older (or physically disabled) persons when using a toilet by envisioning a supportive ICT enhanced toilet adapting to the individual user needs of older end-users.
+The iToilet project addresses the needs of older (or physically disabled) persons when using a toilet by envisioning a supportive computer enhanced toilet adapting to the individual user needs of older users.

-The project also addresses the needs of care persons when providing assistance to primary users in the toilet room.
+The project also addresses the needs of care persons when providing assistance to old users in the toilet room.

 iToilet develops a toilet system for private and for institutional use.
 Field evaluation in an institutional setting ensures the involvement of a relevant number of end-users living at home with a significant diversity while at the same time guaranteeing professional support by experienced experts.